This Chocolate Hummus is SO easy to make. If you’ve got 5-minutes and a blender, you’ve got a delicious healthy vegan

 I like hummus nice and thick with a little bit of graininess to it.
 It’s delicious eaten from a spoon or even used as an icing.

 More than just a dip

-One of my favorite ways to eat it is on a Dave’s Killer Bagel with fruit.
+One of my favorite ways to eat chocolate hummus is on a Dave’s Killer Bagel with fruit.
 OMGoodness, talk about staying full until lunch or even later!

 This delicious dessert hummus is also wonderful on crackers.
 I love Mary’s Gone Crackers because they are completely vegan and oil-free.
 They’re also super-crunchy and nutty tasting.

 Chocolate hummus tips & substitutions

 Make your own beans fresh or use canned.
 Always drain and rinse can beans before using to remove at least 40% of the salt and preservatives.

 The peanut butter or PB2 is completely optional.
 If you decide to use PB2, use 2 tablespoons of the powder to 1 tablespoon of water.

 Use almond, soy, or other plant milk to make this recipe.

 If using as a frosting, adding an extra tablespoon of maple syrup will really sweeten it up more.
 You’ll also want to blend it until completely smooth.